 9. Are there any summer program opportunities that RHHS makes available to students?

-Various summer program opportunities come through the RHHS Guidance Office.
+Various summer program opportunities come through the RHHS School Counseling Office.
 Some programs require that students be nominated and some are open to any student that applies.
 Ms. Jackson coordinates the summer program annoncements and information.
 The tab at the left entitled "Summer Programs" has the complete listing of programs available through our office.
-Applications are often online, but paper applications can be obtained from Mrs. Jackson in the Guidance Office.
+Applications are often online, but paper applications can be obtained from Mrs. Jackson in the School Counseling Office.

 10. How do I get a cap and gown for my senior to wear at graduation?